 We set up coffee carts and refreshment tables out front, so parents who want to linger can do so.

-At the end of the service, we offer a free copy of The God Questions Gift Edition to all newcomers as a way of thanking them for coming and trusting their children to us.
+At the end of every service, we offer a free copy of The God Questions Gift Edition to all newcomers as a way of thanking them for coming.
 The Gift Edition is a quick, 45-minute read that answers the questions they may have about God.
-The book is valuable to them, and at $1.99 per copy, it’s inexpensive for us.
+The book is helpful to them, and at $2.49 per copy, it’s inexpensive for us.